MicrosoftDocs/azure-docs/articles/site-recovery/azure-to-azure-support-matrix.md

 Azure RBAC policies | Not supported | Azure role-based access control (Azure RBAC) policies on VMs are not replicated to the failover VM in target region.
 Extensions | Not supported | Extensions are not replicated to the failover VM in target region.
 It needs to be installed manually after failover.
 Proximity Placement Groups | Supported | Virtual machines located inside a Proximity Placement Group can be protected using Site Recovery.
-Tags  | Supported | User generated tags applied on source virtual machines are carried over to target virtual machines post test failover or failover.
+Tags  | Supported | User-generated tags applied on source virtual machines are carried over to target virtual machines post-test failover or failover.
 Tags on the VM(s) are replicated once every 24 hours for as long as the VM(s) is/are present in the target region.

 ## Replicated machines - disk actions

 **Action** | **Details**
 -- | ---
 Resize disk on replicated VM | Resizing up on the source VM is supported.
 Resizing down on the source VM is not supported.
 Resizing should be performed before failover.
-No need to disable/re-enable replication.<br/><br/> If you change the source VM after failover, the changes aren't captured.<br/><br/> If you change the disk size on the Azure VM after failover, changes aren't captured by Site Recovery, and failback will be to the original VM size.<br/><br/> If resizing to >=4TB, please note Azure guidance on disk caching [here](../virtual-machines/premium-storage-performance.md).
+No need to disable/re-enable replication.<br/><br/> If you change the source VM after failover, the changes aren't captured.<br/><br/> If you change the disk size on the Azure VM after failover, changes aren't captured by Site Recovery, and failback will be to the original VM size.<br/><br/> If resizing to >=4 TB, please note Azure guidance on disk caching [here](../virtual-machines/premium-storage-performance.md).
 Add a disk to a replicated VM | Supported
 Offline changes to protected disks | Disconnecting disks and making offline modifications to them require triggering a full resync.
 Disk caching | Disk Caching is not supported for disks 4 TiB and larger.
 If multiple disks are attached to your VM, each disk that is smaller than 4 TiB will support caching.
 Changing the cache setting of an Azure disk detaches and re-attaches the target disk.
 If it is the operating system disk, the VM is restarted.
 Stop all applications/services that might be affected by this disruption before changing the disk cache setting.
 Not following those recommendations could lead to data corruption.